HOME WISE Uranium Project > Mining & Milling > Issues >

 The Canadian Nuclear Safety Commission (CNSC), after holding a two-day public hearing (July 7 and September 15, 2004), approved the application by Cameco Corporation, for the renewal of the mining operating licence for the McArthur River Operation, located in northern Saskatchewan.

-> Download CNSC Notice of Public Hearing external link (PDF)
+> Download CNSC Notice of Public Hearing (PDF)

-> Download July 7, 2004 Updated Public Hearings Agenda external link (PDF)
+> Download July 7, 2004 Updated Public Hearings Agenda (PDF)

-> Download Cameco presentation Licence renewal July 2004 external link (1.2M PDF - Cameco)
+> Download Cameco presentation Licence renewal July 2004 (1.2M PDF - Cameco)

 McArthur River miners exposed to higher radon levels during mine flooding